Don't you just love that moment when you're having dinner at

 8. Lilette

 After having a filling and satisfying dinner at this beautiful Garden District restaurant, your eyes will wander towards the delicious dessert menu.
 There you'll find a bevy of delicacies that are difficult to ignore, even for the most health-conscious among us.
-For those people, I would suggest keeping it light with some sorbet.
+For those people, keep it light with some sorbet.

 9. Galatoire's